home Hair & Skin arrow

 And this is clearly noticeable in the hair.
 They lack strength and stability.
 They are far too fine, dull and fragile.
 They also lack length.
 The accustomed level is receding into the distance.
 And the finer, more fragile and shorter a hair, the faster it is lost.

-Hair Loss in Hypothyroidism (underactive thyroid gland)
+Hair Loss in Hypothyroidism (Underactive Thyroid Gland)

 Hypothyroidism refers to a pathological underactivity of the thyroid gland.
 The consequence: our body does not get enough thyroid hormones.
 It could very well tolerate more of both triiodothyronine (T3) and thyroxine (T4).